Arezim/Project2-1-ml-agents/docs/Readme.md

 # Experiments
 Performance changes were evaluated by running the training for 5 million steps.
 Two types of inputs/sensors have been considered, a sound sensor and forward vision rays.
 The default parameters are defined in config/custom/SoccerTwos.yaml.
+The sensor types can be easily changed using a Strategy Chooser in Unity's Editor.

+Experiment 1:
+Changing four types of inputs/sensors for sound:
+- No sound + forward vision rays
+- Basic sound + forward vision rays
+- Memory sound + forward vision rays
+- Radial sound + forward vision rays

+Experiment 2:
 Four separate training runs were conducted with variations in inputs/sensors and parameters:
 - Two runs using a combination of sound sensors and forward vision rays.
 - Two runs using only forward vision rays.